eliaz5536/NetAuto/README.md

 **Disclaimer:** Do not perform automated scans without the organization's permission when performing penetration tests.

-# Origin
-It was inspired by the following ethical hacking notes that provide numerous opportunities of scanning multiple targets in the form of IP addresses

 # Requirements
 Requirements of utilizing this tool must be met by installing the latest available packages
 ```